The Tax Perks Turning Britain into a Creative Powerhouse

 Introduction of the Independent Film Tax Credit (IFTC)

-In addition to television-focused incentives, the government has introduced the Independent Film Tax Credit (IFTC) to support smaller-scale film productions.
+The government has introduced the Independent Film Tax Credit (IFTC) to support smaller-scale film productions.
 Applicable to films with budgets up to £15 million, the IFTC offers a net rate of 39.75% on qualifying UK expenditure.
-This measure aims to encourage the production of independent films, fostering diversity and innovation within the UK’s film industry.
-Independent films, often celebrated for their creativity and unique perspectives, play a crucial role in enriching the cultural landscape.
-Read more about support for independent filmmakers at ScreenSkills.

 Final Thoughts